-Scaling: The three components of the assessment process received equal weighting.
+Scaling: The four components of the assessment process received equal weighting.
 With the total possible points varying for each exam component, it was necessary to scale the experience points and the simulation exercise points to be comparable to the maximum score achievable on the written examination.
-Thus, the maximum experience points and the maximum simulator scores were scaled to equal 150.
-The maximum experience points was 90, which was scaled to equal 150 and the maximum score achievable on the simulation exercise was 120, which was also scaled to equal 150.
+Thus, the maximum experience points, simulator scores, and interview scores were scaled to equal 150.
+The maximum amount of experience points was 90, which was scaled to equal 150, the maximum score achievable on the simulation exercise was 120, which was also scaled to equal 150, and the maximum score achievable on the interview was 105 which was also scaled to 150.